Jade plants are popular succulents and are extremely easy to raise.

 - Salvage the healthy part of the plant so that there is enough space for the roots to grow.

 - You will see that there will be a few leaves attached to the stem.
-It is recommended that you leave a few leaves on the stem itself so that the new jade plant will have more leaf joints.
+Leave a few leaves on the plant's stem itself so that the new jade plant will have more leaf joints.

-- Leaving the leaves on the stems will increase the chances of more roots growing, as the new roots will grow from these leaves.
-The success of the propagation rates will be high if the leaf joints are left on the stem.
+- Leaving the leaves on the stems will increase the chances of more roots, as the new roots will grow from these leaves.
+The success of the propagation rates will be high if the leaf joints are there on the stem.

 - After the broken stem is cut from the good part, let the callus form over the bottom part of the stem.
 During this time, place the cutting on a paper towel and let it rest for a couple of days.

-- As soon as the callus is formed, plant the cutting in a soil mix suitable for succulents.
+- When the callus is formed, plant the cutting in a soil mix suitable for succulents.

 Follow these steps and watch how your new Jade plant forms over the next few weeks!